|

 Above: UV-105 lens at Company Seven showing (left) near focus configuration, and (right) extended for close Macro focus.

-This specialty lens is made with no conventional antireflection coatings or glass of the types that will inhibit the transmission of UV light.
-Therefore, when using the UV-105 for conventional visible photography, particularly when at high altitude locations, Company Seven recommends use of an optional UV blocking filter such as the Nikon L37c 52mm to prevent a ‘blue blur’ cast from appearing across the image.
+This specialty lens does not employ conventional antireflection coatings or glass elements, otherwise these would inhibit the transmission of UV light.
+Therefore, when using the UV-105 for conventional visible photography, particularly when at high altitude locations, Company Seven recommends use of an optional UV blocking filter such as the Nikon L37c 52mm to prevent a “blue blur” cast from appearing across the image.
 A side benefit is the protection of the lens front element when this filter is in place, though of course do not forget remove the filter prior to working with the lens in the UV.
+To protect the UV-105 lens of our customers Company Seven can custom fabricate optional protective flat elements made of UV transmitting fused silica, please enquire.

 Be careful, especially when imaging in the UV, that the lens is kept clean of debris or dirt either on or within the optical elements otherwise some contaminants may actually fluoresce!
 Even barely visible debris can fluoresce and show up as an out of focus ghostly figure.
 So this is more reason to keep the lens covered and well protected, ideally cased, when not in use.
 The lens should be stored in an environment or container that is free of humidity, ideally with desiccant that is recharged or replaced as indicated.